wagenaartje/stocks.js/README.md

 * `amount`, the amount of data points to fetch.
 If not specified, will return all possible data points up to a maximum twenty years ago.
 * `start & end`, the start and end dates from which to get data from in between.
-_Cannot_ be used in combination with amount
+_Cannot_ be used in combination with the amount option.
+For any interval shorter than daily, specify intraday dates.

 So an example of options could be: